meridian-analytics/maipl/README.md

 To add a new React component to the documentation site, follow these steps:

-- Create a new JavaScript file for your component in the src/components directory, e.g., CustomComponent.js.
+- Create a new JavaScript file for the component in the src/components directory, e.g., CustomComponent.js.
-- Write your React component code.
+- Write the React component code.

-Once you've created the React component, you can use it within your documentation pages or markdown files.
+Once you've created the React component, you can use it within the documentation pages or markdown files.

 ```
 ---